-The Notes will be our unsecured obligations and will rank effectively junior to any secured obligations we may incur, to the extent of the collateral securing those obligations.
-For example, if we were unable to repay indebtedness or meet other obligations under our secured debt, the holders of that secured debt may have the right to foreclose upon and sell the assets that secure that debt.
-In such an event, it is possible that we would not have sufficient funds to pay amounts due on the Notes.
+As a result, the Notes, as our unsecured obligations, will rank effectively junior to the Secured Obligations, to the extent of the collateral securing those obligations.
+For example, if we were unable to repay indebtedness or meet other obligations under the AIA SPV Intercompany Loan, Treasury, acting on behalf of the AIA SPV, may have the right to foreclose upon and sell the assets that secure the loan.
+In such an event, it is likely that we would not have sufficient funds to pay amounts due on the Notes.